 OUTLINE: Participants are assigned to 1 of 2 arms.

 ARM A: Participants receive a HER2 directed DC vaccine intranodally once a week for 3 weeks.
-Beginning in week 4, participants then receive docetaxel intravenously (IV), carboplatin IV, and pertuzumab IV once every 3 weeks for up to 6 courses, and trastuzumab IV once every 3 weeks for 52 weeks in the absence of disease progression or unacceptable toxicity.
+Beginning in week 4, patients then receive pertuzumab intravenously (IV) over 30-60 minutes and trastuzumab IV over 30-90 minutes.
+Patients also receive docetaxel IV piggyback (PB) over 1 hour and carboplatin IVPB over 1 hour on day 1.
+Cycles repeat every 3 weeks until week 21.
 Participants also undergo surgery during weeks 26-28, and receive HER2 directed DC booster vaccines at week 25, 56, 80, and 104.

 ARM B: Participants receive a HER2 directed DC vaccine intranodally twice a week, 3 days apart, for 3 weeks.
 Participants also receive docetaxel, carboplatin, trastuzumab, and pertuzumab, undergo surgery, and receive HER2 directed DC booster vaccines as in Arm A.